Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 Plenary on Defining Recovery

 At the 2018 International Conference on Eating Disorders (ICED) in Chicago, I attended a plenary, Recovery from an Eating Disorder: How Do We Define It?
 What Does It Look Like?
-And Should It Always be the Focus?
-During this plenary, Anna Bardone-Cone, Ph.D. spoke about the essential components of recovery from an eating disorder.
+And Should It Always Be the Focus?
+During this plenary, Anna Bardone-Cone, Ph.D., spoke about the essential components of recovery from an eating disorder.
 She indicated that definitions of recovery should include the following three domains and proposed the following criteria for each domain of eating disorder recovery:

 • Behavioral— defined as the absence of any binge eating, vomiting, laxative use, or fasting within the past 3 months